open-rcp/rcp/docs/documentation-update-summary.md

 # RCP Documentation Updates Summary

 ## Overview
-This document summarizes the changes made to unify and optimize the RCP project documentation to reflect the architectural changes where the server and API functionality have been integrated into the RCP service component.
+This document summarizes the changes made to unify and optimize the RCP project documentation to reflect the architectural changes and ensure terminology consistency.
+This includes integration of server and API functionality into the RCP daemon component (formerly called service) and ensuring consistent naming across all documentation.

 ## Files Updated